-In this configuration, all the servers still remain on the same IP network, and can communicate.
-From the servers "view", the WebMux is on the same network as the servers.
-On the WebMux, only server LAN cable is connected, since there is only one network in direct routing mode.
-WebMux takes at least two IP addresses to work in this mode, server LAN Interface IP address and farm IP address.
+In this configuration, all the servers still remain on the same IP network and can communicate.
+From the servers "view", the WebMuxTM is on the same network as the servers.
+On the WebMuxTM, only the server LAN cable is connected, since there is only one network in direct routing mode.
+The WebMuxTM takes at least two IP addresses to work in this mode, server LAN Interface IP address and farm IP address.

 Out-of-path mode also allows two WebMuxes to fully backup each other.
-Two WebMuxes connected to each other through a cross-over Ethernet cable.
+The two WebMuxes are connected to each other through a cross-over Ethernet cable.

 Two simple changes must be made to each server in the farm.
-1) To have a new loop back adapter installed and have its address set to the farm address.
-Do not set the gateway on the loop back adapter.
+1) Have a new loopback adapter installed and have its address set to the farm address.
+Do not set the gateway on the loopback adapter.
 Please refer to Appendix 1 and Appendix 2 for how to configure a loopback adapter, as well as how to remove the route from the servers.
 Please note for Out-of-Path to work properly, the loopback adapter must route the return traffic through the real network interface.
+In other words, the loopback adapter cannot have the gateway specified.
 Please refer to Appendix 1 and 2 for more details on how to configure the loopback adapter on servers.
-In case the server running Windows 2003, the route created during adding loopback adapter cannot be deleted, please make sure loopback adapter has much higher metric.
+In case the server is running Windows 2003, the route created during adding loopback adapter cannot be deleted; please make sure the loopback adapter has much higher metric.

 2) If your service is bind to any specific IP address, add the loopback adapter's IP address to that service.

-The firewall configuration must be changed to point to the new farm address on the WebMux.
-Since WebMux always uses one IP address in the server LAN, the farm address must be a different IP address in the server LAN in Out-of-Path mode.
+The firewall configuration must be changed to point to the new farm address on the WebMuxTM.
+Since the WebMuxTM always uses one IP address in the server LAN, the farm address must be a different IP address in the server LAN in Out-of-Path mode.